Mun-Min/Cryptocurrency_Wallet/README.md

 * Using Python's Web3 package, I was able to integerate the Ethereum blockhain network into the application which was connected to a local blockchain-ledger on Ganache to test sending & receiving payments on the blockchain.

 * This application also utilizes Streamlit to display a clean user interface.
-The video snippet above demonstrates thhe usage of the application and displays how the user can send crypto currency payments to fintech professionals with just a few inputs.
+The video snippet above demonstrates the usage of the application and displays how the user can send crypto currency payments to fintech professionals with just a few inputs.

-Running the Streamlit Demo:
+#### Running the Streamlit Demo:

         Activate development environment that includes the following packages: